calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

-After finding the rank you would still have to find the actual value of the rank’s first corner and subtract it (plus 2) from the number and compute the offset as above and then the final output, but this overhead is partially shared by the other method, and overshadowed by the time it (the other iterative method) would take for really big inputs.
+After finding the rank you would still have to find the actual value of the rank's first corner and subtract it (plus 2) from the number and compute the offset as above and then the final output, but this overhead is partially shared by the other method, and overshadowed by the time it (the other iterative method) would take for really big inputs.